Applications for the 2022-2023 grant cycle will be posted June 15

 Energy Conservation & Efficiency:

-HUD defines low- and moderate- income (LMI) households as those with 80% or less of the Area Median Income (AMI).
-For Monroe County, that means income limits are as follows, depending upon the number of people in the household:
+ISFA subsidizes the cost of solar equipment for those grant recipients with 80% or less of the Area Median Income (AMI).
+For Monroe County, that means 2022 income limits are as follows, depending upon the number of people in the household:

 Number of People: 1 2 3 4 5 6 7 8

 All recipients will be required to provide volunteer hours to help further the mission of ISFA.
-For some, this will mean actually helping to install panels on their own home and others’ (training will be provided).
+This includes helping to install panels on their own home and others’ (training will be provided).
 Other tasks include helping with outreach and publicity, recruiting and managing volunteers, weatherizing homes, and performing site assessments.
-Because this is a new program, the first several participants will help us determine reasonable expectations for hours and tasks.